kevinfunk/eudaimonia_components/README.md

 # Eudaimonia External Components

 ## Call to action
-Provides a simple call to action with form field for
+Provides a simple call to action with form fields for
 - Heading text
 - Content text
 - Button text